hashicorp/vault-plugin-database-oracle/README.md

 # vault-oracle
 A [Vault](https://www.vaultproject.io) plugin for Oracle

-This project uses the (currently in-development) database plugin interface for Vault.
+This project uses the (currently in-development) database plugin interface for Vault in the `database-refactor`.